The node-based

 - Composite any number of inputs as a layer stack with per-layer blend mode, opacity, and visibility.
 Drag rows to reorder.

-- Pro gradient engine
+- Advanced gradient engine

 - Seven interpolation modes including perceptual OKLab, OKLCh, and pigment-mixing Kubelka-Munk, with Hue Path control and dithering to kill banding.